 What a privilege it is for me to welcome you to Georgetown College!
-I am confident that your decision to become a Georgetonian will be even more satisfying than you have imagined, as the opportunities that await you here are filled with exciting promise for academic enrichment and personal growth.
-While a student at Georgetown College, you will be challenged and encouraged by an outstanding faculty and staff which is well known for superb teaching and mentoring of students in the liberal arts, sciences, and professions.
-Indeed, the breadth of the college experience, highlighted by the high quality of learning, is what sets Georgetown apart from its closest competitors.
+I am confident that your decision to become a Georgetonian will be even more rewarding and fulfilling than you have imagined.
+The opportunities that await you here are filled with exciting promise for academic enrichment and personal growth.
+While a student at Georgetown College, you will be encouraged and challenged by an outstanding faculty and staff.
+Indeed, our strong academic reputation has been achieved through superb teaching and mentoring of students in the liberal arts, sciences, and professions.
+It is what sets Georgetown apart from its closest competitors.

-A senior institution since 1829, Georgetown College has been recognized as an outstanding Christian college from its earliest days.
+A senior institution since 1829, Georgetown has been recognized as an outstanding Christian college from its earliest days.
 We cherish our rich heritage as we fulfill Georgetown's mission to provide students an exceptional educational experience in a vibrant Christian community.
-On that strong foundation, and with great joy, we look forward to your success at Georgetown College!